-Students are classified according to the total number of semester hours completed for credit at Point University and transferred from other universities to fulfill degree requirements.
-The expected minimum GPA is determined by the student's class standing at Point University.
+Students are classified according to the total number of semester hours completed for credit at Point and transferred from other colleges to fulfill degree requirements.
+The expected minimum GPA is determined by the student's class standing.
 If a student earns enough hours in a given semester to move from one minimum GPA requirement to another, the higher requirement applies.

-Listed below are the five basic classifications of students used in all official publications:
+Listed below are the five basic classifications:

+Academic Cumulative Minimum

-Academic Class Cumulative Semester Hours Minimum Cumulative GPA
+Classification Semester Hours Cumulative GPA

-Freshman 1-29 1.8
+Freshman 1 - 29 1.8

-Sophomore 30-59 1.9
+Sophomore 30 - 59 1.9

-Junior 60-89 2.0
+Junior 60 - 89 2.0

 Senior 90+ 2.0